oamlnerds/oamlnerds.github.io/index.md

 ![699C889B-5DF9-41EC-AA1B-5D54E14E9DDF](https://user-images.githubusercontent.com/48270916/80925867-e2750f80-8d3f-11ea-87fd-df86f3da1c6c.jpeg)

 Natalie is the "n" of the Oamlnerds.
 She is inspiring, kind, loving, and full of ideas.
-She does a variety of sports, has a little sister, and her dog Chili.
+She does a variety of sports including her favorite; soccer, has a little sister, and her dog Chili.
 With her we are the OAMLNERDS!

 ![F49C15FA-F45B-4382-A9DB-DA2F5B6AB79B](https://user-images.githubusercontent.com/48270916/80935479-49fb8100-8d79-11ea-9a91-2e2051113a53.jpeg)